movementlabsxyz/MIP/MIP/mip-44/README.md

 The concept of a governed gas pool can be applied generally to manage migrations between systems.
 For example, the governed gas pool could be used to transition from the "Trickle-back" mechanism referenced in [MD-38](https://github.com/movementlabsxyz/MIP/pull/38) to [MIP-42](https://github.com/movementlabsxyz/MIP/pull/42), as is used as an example amongst others herein.

 ## Motivation
-The AB-FFS under fixed supply presents several challenges presented in [MD-38](https://github.com/movementlabsxyz/MIP/pull/38).
+The NB-FFS under fixed supply presents several challenges presented in [MD-38](https://github.com/movementlabsxyz/MIP/pull/38).
 This MIP seeks to address the question of where used gas funds should be deposited with a simple and flexible solution.
 By simply depositing funds into a pool and holding votes against actions for the recirculation of said funds, we can create a system that can provide a short-term solution to the supply problem and generalize to other systems.

 ## Specification
 ![Governed Gas Pool](governed-gas-pool.png)